 Goofy’s Sky School– This one is actually marked on the map as one that may be restricting for people of certain body shapes and sizes.
 Each car consists of two rows of seats.
 We were able to sit together in the back row but it was a bit tight.
 By belly touched the lap bar restraint and if I had been any bigger, I wouldn’t fit.

 When we rode this ride, I was definitely facing a fear of rollercoasters.
 These twin girls sat in the row in front of us who were probably about 7-8 years old.
 I screamed almost the ENTIRE TIME.
 And I kid you not- these little girls were judging me HARDCORE.
 They kept turning around and laughing at me like “look at this fool.”
 When we’d head into a drop they were watching me like it wasn’t even a big deal.
 It was pretty hilarious that I couldn’t even handle a kids ride. *Shrug*

 Incredicoaster-This used to be California Screamin and was recently updated to be themed after the Incredibles.
 I didn’t ride it because it goes upside down and if you read my description of Goofy’s Sky School you can understand why I wouldn’t be itching to ride this one.
-My partner rode it, though, and you sit two people per row.
+My wife his ridden on it quite a few times, and you sit two people per row.
 This is the only ride between the two parks that either of us rode which had a pull down restraint that goes over your chest.